-The Associate of Arts (AA) and Associate of Science (AS) degree consist primarily of diverse, introductory-level courses in academic and professional areas and require a minimum of 60 semester credit hours.
+The Associate of Arts (AA) and Associate of Science (AS) degrees consist primarily of diverse, introductory-level courses in academic and professional areas and require a minimum of 60 semester credit hours.
 These degrees prepare students for transfer to baccalaureate programs and/or for seeking employment.

 All students wishing to transfer should work closely with their academic advisor at SWC and the intended transfer schools in the planning of their course of study while at SWC.
-The academic curriculums differ and can adversely impact a student's ability to transfer credits unless a student plans properly.
+The academic curriculums differ and can adversely impact a student's ability to transfer credits without proper planning.

-The Associate of Arts (AA) Degrees are designed to prepare a student for earning his or her bachelor's degree.
+The Associate of Arts (AA) Degrees are designed to prepare a student for higher-level degree programs.
 This degree may lead to jobs in a number of career fields.
 It does not limit a person to one career.